-Santa doesn’t just know if you’ve been naughty or nice this year.
+Santa knows more than just whether you’ve been naughty or nice this year.

 He also knows if you’ve been driving safely or not.
 Mmmhm, that’s right: he knows if you’ve gone a bit over the speed limit in a mad dash to get to work because you slept through your alarm clock after hitting the snooze button thirteen or fourteen times in a row.